 Regan outlined practices they use to help patients of all identities and backgrounds feel safe, and covered the role of medical providers in gender affirming care.
 They said that many providers want to move away from old models that pathologized queerness and gender diversity, and assumed that physicians knew patients’ identities and needs better than the patient themselves did.

 “All of you as medical professionals will have to ask yourselves, ‘Who am I to my patients?
 How can I best support my patients’ goals in care?’
 Your role in best care is to be able to always use professional language, while not using any disparaging terms or phrases or making jokes about gender identity or expression, and challenging colleagues if they are being transphobic.
 Ideal care starts and ends with all of you as medical providers,” said Regan.

-Following Regan’s presentation, event attendees learned about more general topics, like preventative care, as well as more specialized topics, including eating disorders in the LGBTQ+ community, and pelvic floor physical therapy following gender affirming surgeries.
+Following Regan’s presentation, event attendees learned about more general topics, like preventive care, as well as more specialized topics, including eating disorders in the LGBTQ+ community and pelvic floor physical therapy following gender-affirming surgeries.

 “Through my experience and those of my friends’, I’ve seen the mental health tolls homophobia and transphobia take on people in inhospitable environments,” Lyons said.
 “It is incredibly detrimental to mental health.”

 Assisting physicians in an emergency room in Ohio prior to enrolling at the College of Medicine, Profozich was working on a night when a transgender patient was admitted to the ER.

 “The whole staff was whispering, letting everyone know there was a transgender patient in the emergency department,” they said.
 “They knew I was gay, so they said, ‘Alexa, why don’t you go with the doctor to see the patient, so that way they feel better,’ and I’m glad I was out at work and was able to do that.
 Nobody’s health care providers should be whispering about them.”